Does Medicare cover Zepbound for weight loss?

 Medicare prescription drug coverage is available through two main options: Medicare Part D and Medicare Advantage plans with prescription drug coverage.

 Medicare Part D covers prescription medications including generic and brand-name drugs through private health insurance companies.
-Medicare Supplement (Medigap) plans are also sold by private health insurance companies to help pay for your out-of-pocket costs in the Original Medicare.
+Private health insurance companies also sell Medicare Supplement (Medigap) plans to help pay for your out-of-pocket costs in Original Medicare.

 Medicare Advantage (Part C) plans are an alternative to Original Medicare and may include both medical and prescription drug coverage in one plan.